 This ALI will support the new Division and its oversight responsibilities under the MMCP.
-Under the executive budget proposal, DMC will be responsible for the licensing and oversight of medical marijuana (1) cultivators, (2) processors, (3) testing laboratories, (4) patients, (5) caregivers, and (6) dispensaries.
-As a result of this consolidation, recommended appropriations of approximately \$8.0 million are 53.9% higher in FY 2024 compared to estimated FY 2023 spending of about \$5.2 million.
-The approximately \$9.1 million recommended in FY 2025 is 13.2% over the FY 2024 amount.
+Under the budget, DMC will be responsible for the licensing and oversight of medical marijuana (1) cultivators, (2) processors, (3) testing laboratories, (4) patients, (5) caregivers, and (6) dispensaries.
+As a result of this consolidation, the FY 2024 appropriation is \$4.3 million higher (117.0%) compared to FY 2023 spending of about \$3.7 million.
+The approximately \$9.1 million appropriation in FY 2025 is 13.2% over the FY 2024 amount.
 This ALI is supported by license and enforcement fees deposited into the Medical Marijuana Control Fund (Fund 5SYO).
-Currently, 17 COM employees and 12 PRX employees oversee the regulation of MMCP under each agency.